-Although you would like it to be easy to prove fault for your accident, it's not always easy.
-Whether it be a slip-and-fall, a car accident, or medical malpractice, claims can be challenging to prove.
-In order for a person or entity to pay for your injuries, you must be able to prove who the responsible, or liable, party is.
+Although you would like it to be easy to prove fault for your accident, it's not always so simple.
+Whether it be a slip and fall, a car accident, or medical malpractice, claims can be challenging to prove.
+For a person or entity to pay for your injuries or property damage, you must be able to prove who the responsible or liable party is.

-What follows are some general rules that may help you in proving fault for an accident.
+What follows are some general rules that may help you in proving fault for a car accident claim.

-- In order for a person to be liable to an injured person, there must be a duty that existed between the two parties.
+For a person to be liable to an injured person, there must be a duty of care between the two parties.

-- If the injured person was also partly responsible for his/her injuries (for example, acting in a reckless manner), then their award for their personal injuries may be reduced by an amount equal to how much he or she contributed to their own accident.
+In comparative fault states, if the injured person was also partly responsible for their injuries (for example, acting recklessly by driving over the speed limit or running a red light and causing a rear-end collision), then their award for their personal injuries may be reduced by an amount equal to how much they contributed to their own accident.

-- If the injuries are sustained while on property that is poorly maintained and dangerous, the owner of the property may be liable because they were negligent in maintaining that property in a safe condition.
+If the injuries are sustained while on property that is poorly maintained and dangerous, the owner of the property may be liable because they were negligent in maintaining that property.

-- If the injury was sustained because of a poorly made or defective product, the maker and seller of the product may both be liable because it is not the job of the injured person to determine where the defect was introduced.
+If the injury was sustained because of a poorly made or defective product, the maker and seller of the product may both be liable.
+It is not the job of the injured person to determine where the defect was introduced.